We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

-Durability: Although I give the edge to Wusthof due to their full tang construction, both brands are extremely durable.
+Durability: Although I give the edge to Wusthof due to their full tang construction, both brands are incredibly durable.
 They’re made with the highest quality materials and are built to last.
 When you invest in a set of Wusthof or Global knives, you should expect them to last several years, if not your lifetime.

-Blade Hardness: Technically, two Global knife lines (Classic and Ukon) have softer steel than Wusthof knives (56 Rockwell Hardness vs 58).
+Blade Hardness: Technically, two Global knife lines (Classic and Ukon) have softer steel than Wusthof knives (56 Rockwell Hardness vs. 58).
 However, most average home cooks won’t be able to tell the difference.
 Although the composition of the steel is slightly different, the result is virtually the same; a hard and durable blade that retains its edge very well.

 Care and Cleaning: Both brands recommend hand washing their knives.
 Why?
 Because the edges could bang up against other utensils in the dishwasher and cause them to chip or dull.

 The truth is, you can’t go wrong with Wusthof or Global kitchen knives.
 They’re both made will the best materials and brilliantly designed in their own way.

 So, which brand should you pick?

 - You prefer a more traditional design that will complement almost any kitchen style.

 - You prefer a heavier well-balanced knife that’s durability is evident when you pick it up.

 - You have large hands and need a hefty handle that’s long enough to fit your grip.

 - You value full-tang construction that has no risk of snapping into two pieces.